decentraland/old-documentation/_posts/development-guide/2018-01-12-entity-positioning.md

 let ZBillboard = new Billboard(false, false ,true)
 ```

+Tip: To rotate an entity so that it follows the user around while at ground level, give it _Y_ axis rotation.

 Billboards are also very handy to add to _text_ entities, since it makes them always legible.